g-adopt/g-adopt.github.io/docs/install.md

 on the [Firedrake website](https://www.firedrakeproject.org/download.html).
 Note that the install procedure may take up to one hour depending on your system.

-Once Firedrake is installed you will need to activate the Firedrake virtual environent every time you want to use G-ADOPT:
+Once Firedrake is installed you will need to activate the Firedrake virtual environment every time you want to use G-ADOPT:

     source firedrake/bin/activate